-We restrict access to nonpublic personal information about our stockholders to the Advisor's employees with a legitimate business need for the information.
+We restrict access to nonpublic personal information about our stockholders to our investment advisor's employees with a legitimate business need for the information.
 We maintain physical, electronic and procedural safeguards designed to protect the nonpublic personal information of our stockholders.